3milychu/music-vis/README.md

 # Notes on Perspective
-## An application that visually reconstructs the thoughts and feelings which occurred during a classical music performance
+## An application that visually reconstructs the thoughts and feelings which occurred during a musical performance

 ## Single page application
 3milychu.github.io/music-vis

 ## Project Abstract
-Notes on Perspective experiments with making visually tangible and beautiful the thoughts and feelings that occur during a classical musical performance.
+Notes on Perspective experiments with making visually tangible and beautiful the thoughts and feelings that occur during a musical performance.
 It is a single page application (SPA) with three states.
 Each state visually experiments with binding data to an abstraction of embodied experience: 1) situatedness, 2) activity and 3) perception.

 ## Credits
 **Design, Engineering and Data Visualization** Emily Chu<br>